 This is one out of many medications used in the management of IBS-D. The take-away from this example is that ALL medications should be re-evaluated regularly to determine safety and efficacy.

 If dietary management strategies are inadequate for patients, we next consider non-pharmacological options.
 These are a great stepping stone between food and medications, especially in patients that have mild symptoms or situational flare-ups in diarrhea and other IBS symptoms.

 One brand we’re proud to work with is Fowler’s Digestive Health.
 Fowler’s has been a long-standing name in the digestive healthcare industry.
 What sets them apart is that they strive to make safe products that don’t disrupt the body’s natural rhythms, like some medications do.
 In particular, Fowler’s offers two products for the management of IBS-D as non-pharmacological options:

 The Fowler’s anti-diarrheal oral suspension formula consists of attapulgite, a magnesium aluminum phyllosilicate.
 Attapulgite helps to bind water and bacteria in the digestive tract, creating more solid stool in those with both acute or chronic diarrhea.

 Attapulgite is non-systemic.
 Meaning it doesn’t get absorbed into the bloodstream.
 Keeping it isolated to the digestive tract until it is excreted.

-In a comparison study between attapulgite and loperamide, attapulgite did significantly improve stool consistency.
-Loperamide did act more quickly, however, at 48 hours, patients self-reported that the overall relief in symptoms was equivalent.
+In a comparison study between attapulgite and loperamide, attapulgite significantly improved stool consistency.
+Loperamide did act more quickly, however, at 48 hours, patients self-reported that the overall relief in symptoms was equivalent – amazing!
 This shows us that there are safe and effective non-pharmacological choices we can utilize prior to adding or increasing medications.

-What we see in practice is patients choosing to take loperamide in anticipation of an episode of diarrhea, ie. for airplane flights or long drives, rather than traditionally for acute diarrhea – so in this case, using the Fowler’s anti-diarrheal oral suspension slightly sooner could be used to prevent situational diarrhea.
+What we see in practice is patients often choose to use medications such as loperamide in anticipation of an episode of diarrhea, ie. for airplane flights or long drives, rather than traditionally for acute diarrhea – so in this case, using either the Fowler’s anti-diarrheal oral suspension or anti-diarrheal tablets slightly sooner could be used to prevent situational diarrhea.

 I don’t usually share too deeply into the day-to-day management of IBS, but it gives this story some important context.
 I tend to dismiss my N=1 when its personal, but I think it provides valuable insight into how I can best help patients, living with the condition myself!